Pheasant under glass

-Pheasant under glass (faison sous cloche) is a poultry dish generally composed of the breast of pheasant with shallots in a reduced wine sauce, although recipes will vary.
+Pheasant under glass (faison sous cloche) is a poultry dish generally consisting of the breast of pheasant with shallots in a reduced wine sauce, although recipes will vary.
 While the dish has waned in popularity over many decades, it remains a cultural icon for many in westernized countries.
 Pheasant under glass is traditionally served on a plate that is covered with a glass dome.

 Pheasant body weight can range from 0.5 to 3 kg, with males averaging 1.2 kg and females averaging 0.9 kg., although only the breast is used for this dish.

 In culture

 Pheasant under glass is considered haute cuisine, and a luxury, although consumption of pheasant in general is less common than at the beginning of the 20th century.
 In literature, consumption of the dish is often used as a vehicle noting the wealth or extravagance of the character, or as one author described it "the hoitiest of toity cuisine".

 A recipe for Faison Sous Cloche (Breast of Pheasant Under Glass) appears in Mary and Vincent Price's 1965 Treasury of Great Recipes.
 According to the Treasury, the recipe dates to the 1940s by Roy Alciatore of the famous Antoine's Restaurant in New Orleans, and the pheasant is served under glass to keep it "hot and appetizingly visible."